-Here, there is no question that the Commission had the authority to revoke the exemption certificates.37 MacDonald's could have appealed that decision to the circuit court.38 MacDonald's also could have contested the tax assessment itself before the local board of review, claiming an exemption, or before the tax tribunal or the circuit court.39 MacDonald's had notice of the proceeding, but elected not to request a hearing or take an appeal.
-In other words, the Commission had the requisite general authority to revoke the exemption certificates and MacDonald's had legal notice and elected not to take an appeal, but Woods now is challenging the Commission's decision-years subsequent-in this new proceeding.
+MacDonald's also could have contested the tax assessment itself before the local board of review, claiming an exemption, or before the Tax Tribunal or the circuit court.
+MacDonald's had notice of the proceeding, but elected not to request a hearing or take an appeal.
+In other words, the Commission had the requisite general authority to revoke the exemption certificates and MacDonald's had legal notice and elected not to take an appeal.
+But Woods is now challenging the Commission's decision-years later-in this new proceeding.
 We conclude that Woods's attack on the Commission's decision is a collateral attack.